Skip to Main Content

 If you're conducting multiple searches, save items to My List, a temporary storage space in Scopus.
 You can do this by selecting Add to List in the More menu on top of your results list.
 To view the items in your list, click on the Lists link in the menu bar at the top of the page.

-Search page in Scopus with the arrow neaxt to All selected above the search results
+Screenshot of Scopus search page with the arrow next to All selected above the search results.
+Boxes surrounding All tab and selection options.

 3. Once you are ready to export your results, click Export at the top of your results.
 Choose EndNote (RIS) as the export format.